Eventonomy

 From address WordPress admin email The sender email address.
 Make sure this matches a domain you have SPF/DKIM set up for.

 Note: If your emails end up in spam, ensure the From address is on a domain with proper SPF, DKIM, and DMARC records, or use a transactional email service (SendGrid, Mailgun, Postmark) via an SMTP plugin.
+Step-by-step fix: How to Keep Eventonomy Emails Out of Spam.

 Emails Eventonomy Sends